Fluffernuttersandwich/Smorgasbord/TROUBLESHOOTING.md

 C:\Users\YourUserName\AppData\Roaming\7DaysToDie\logs

 Attach the **entire log file**, not screenshots.

+If the log file is too large, delete the lines after the Errors start endlessly repeating.

 Within the game, you can press the F1 Key, and in the top right there is a button for "Folder Location of Logs".
 Get your most recet log with the problem.